allyzhang1311/lifeocaml/README.md

 # Instructions

-Live the life of your dreams (or your nightmares) with the Game of LIFE!
+Live the life of your dreams (or your nightmares) in your terminal window with the Game of LIFE!
 Here are some basic instructions to get you started.